top of page

 Field Notes

-I am sure xxxpreneur Academy [insert hustle here] is run by genuinely good, likable people.
+Understanding Hustle Monkey Culture I am sure xxxpreneur Academy [insert hustle here] is run by genuinely good, likable people.
 Having a significant following doesn’t necessarily mean someone on social media has bad intentions.
 When I refer to xxxpreneur Academy and hustle-monkey culture, I’m not attacking the people behind it, but the methods and processes.
-And to be clear, this isn’t just about xxx—there are dozens and dozens of similar accounts operating the same model across nursing social media.
-Which is
+And to be clear, this isn’t just about xxx—there are dozens of similar accounts operating the same model across nursing

 R.E.
 Hengsterman